joao3101/healthcare-booking-system/prompts_used.md

 5. Be brutally honest about how good is this function (AppointmentService.bookAppointment)

-6. Help me create a Docker image for the application 6.a Why the --no-daemon instruction?
+6. Help me create a Dockerfile for the application
+6.a Why the --no-daemon instruction?
 6.b Why the eclipse-temurin:17-jdk-jammy image?